-If the Proposed Development were not to proceed, no changes would be made to the current land-use practice of agriculture, turbary and forestry.
-In doing so, the environmental effects in terms of emissions are likely to be neutral.
-However, the opportunity to reduce emissions of carbon dioxide, oxides of nitrogen ( $NO_x$ ), and sulphur dioxide ( $SO_2$ ) to the atmosphere would be lost due to the continued dependence on electricity derived from coal, oil and gas-fired power stations, rather than renewable energy sources such as the Proposed Development.
-This will result in an indirect negative impact on air quality nationally, regionally and locally.
+If the Proposed Development were not to proceed, the opportunity to capture an additional part of Westmeath's valuable renewable energy resource would be lost, as would the opportunity to reduce emissions of carbon dioxide, oxides of nitrogen (NOx), and sulphur dioxide (SO2) to the atmosphere due to the continued dependence on electricity derived from fossil fuel, rather than renewable energy sources such as the proposed wind farm.
+This would result in an indirect negative impact on air quality nationally, regionally and locally.